Substance Use Certificate

 Certificate Program participants are required to complete a final assignment within six weeks of completing their final course.

 Books & Supplies

-Course manuals are supplied when you attend class, and if purchase of books or other materials are required you will be advised of the details when you register.
+Course manuals are supplied when you attend class, and if the purchase of books or other materials is required you will be advised of the details when you register.

 Non-Refundable Certificate Application Fee: $75

 The total cost to complete the Substance Use Certificate is approximately $3,000.
 Courses are paid for individually when you register for them.